xe-nvdk/awesome-docker/influxdbv2/README.md

-## InfluxDB v2 Beta
+## InfluxDB v2.x
-This docker-compose enable you to deploy a InfluxDB v2 Beta.
+This docker-compose enable you to deploy a InfluxDB v2.0.6.
 I talk about it in this [Twitch Video](https://www.twitch.tv/ignaciovandroogenbroeck)

 Project structure:
 ```